I just don’t get the ‘Game of Thrones’ and ‘House of the Dragon’ obsessions - KESQ

 “Succession” is another hit HBO show by the way, so make of that pattern what you will.

-When it comes right down to it, even for someone who enjoys watching any and all things having to do with the mafia, “Game of Thrones” which includes storylines of rape, war and incest felt way too brutal to me.
+When it comes right down to it, even for someone who enjoys watching any and all things having to do with the mafia, “Game of Thrones’” storylines of rape, war and incest felt way too brutal to me.

 “It is a form of power pornography in which viwers [sic] watch human beings degrade, hurt, betray, abuse, and destroy each other and then compulsively compete to see how can make the most clever gif or Imgur image out of such depravity,” he writes.